LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/introduction.rst

    }

 The program provides a plan for what to do in the event that bad data is passed into a class's field.
-In this scenario, we can imagine that a user or fellow programmer may unintentionally attempt to set a Fahrenheit value outside of the appropriate range.
+Imagine that a user or fellow programmer unintentionally sets a Fahrenheit value outside of the appropriate range.

 Try this yourself to witness the breaking exception: